-Whether you want to specialize in areas like neural development, molecular virology, cellular mutation and gene flow, or strive to learn more about the ecological landscape and the biology of evolution, you will gain the knowledge and experience necessary to pursue your career with the Master of Science in Biology program at UAlbany.
+Whether you want to specialize in areas like neural development and molecular virology, or cellular mutation and gene flow, you will gain the knowledge and experience necessary to pursue your career with the Master of Science in Biology program at UAlbany.

-Using a combination of experimental and theoretical approaches, you will learn from distinguished faculty with extensive research experience in areas like biotechnology, genetics, disease ecology, and virus evolution.
+Using a combination of experimental and theoretical approaches, you will learn from distinguished faculty with extensive research experience in areas like biotechnology, genetics, and virus evolution.

 Program of Study

-- Molecular, Cellular, Developmental and Neural Biology (MCDN)
+The master’s in biology program at UAlbany has a Molecular, Cellular, Developmental and Neural Biology (MCDN) concentration.